isblab/nestor/README.md

 - obtained_information: `float`
     _Information obtained from the nested sampling run_
 - analytical_uncertainty: `float`
-    _The analytical uncertainty associated with a evidence estimation for a run by nested sampling_
+    _The analytical uncertainty associated with evidence estimation for a run by nested sampling_

 **Efficiency related**
 - mcmc_step_time: `float`